marcdumais-work/theia-apps/theia-rust-docker/README.md

 A very simple rust example project is included in the example_project folder.
 It contains a build task and debug configuration which uses rust-gdb.

+## How does it work?

+The ex\* scripts check if a container exists and if so reuse it.
+If not the container is created.
+A command is ran inside the container to create a user corresponding to the user calling the ex script.
+If ex\_theia is ran the bashrc script is sourced after which the run.sh script is ran inside the container.
+The bashrc script changes the dir to the same location from which the ex script was ran (via the CONTAINER\_START\_PATH environment variable).
+This is possible because the users HOME dir is mounted inside the container.
+Next the bashrc script sources nvm\_setup.sh which activates a specific node version and adds yarn to the path.
+Lastly it sets up the rust build environment through RUSTUP\_HOME and CARGO\_HOME.
+Once the environent is sourced the run.sh script can actually start Theia.